actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 - It is to be repaid back in 10 years alongside an effective interest of 5% per annum.
 - The payment structure can be arranged, such that every year we pay the same amount that covers both the interest and the capital at the end of the period (in arrears).

-To find the payment structure every year, we can use actuarial equivalence which asks us to find the yearly repayments whose sum of it's present value will equate to the original loan amount of $1000000$.
+To find the payment structure every year, we can use actuarial equivalence which asks us to find the equal n yearly repayments whose sum of it's present value will equate to the original loan amount of $1000000$.

 $$
 \text{Repayment}*a_{\overline{n}|}^{@i} = \text{Loan Amount} \rightarrow \text{Repayment} = \frac{\text{Loan Amount}}{a_{\overline{n}|}^{@i}}